-Driving as an expat – can I use my existing license?
+Driving as an expat – can I use my UK license abroad?

 DRIVING IN KUWAIT

 If you’re visiting Kuwait, you’re able to drive on an International Driving Permit or a full UK license.
-If you are applying to become a resident of Kuwait however, you will not be allowed to continue driving on a UK license and must apply for a Kuwaiti one as soon as your visa is granted.
+If you are applying to become a resident of Kuwait however, you will not be allowed to use your UK license abroad in this case and must apply for a Kuwaiti one as soon as your visa is granted.
 This is a simple process as you can simply convert your existing license, but you must provide:

 - Passport photos